Bentix-cs/fivem-greenscreener/README.md

 - Take screenshots of every gta clothing
 - Comprehensible naming of the screenshots for implementing it in your scripts

+## Planned
+- Make the ped invisible (Let me know if you have solutions)
+- Find a better way for editing the images

 ## Installation
 **Dependencies**
 - [screenshot-basic](https://github.com/citizenfx/screenshot-basic)